kjolley/BIGSdb_documentation/data_analysis.rst

 member loci.
 To determine the total of all loci designated or tagged, click 'All loci' in the scheme tree.

-There is also an option to determine the mean G+C content of the sequence bin of each isolate.
+There is also an option to determine the mean G+C content and various assembly stats of the sequence bin of each isolate.
+Note that selecting these will make the analysis run much slower since each contig needs to be examined.

 Click submit.